 In "I Don't Know," Corrigan wrestles to make peace with uncertainty.
 In "Tell Me More," she learns something important about listening from a facialist named Tish.
 With refreshing candor, a deep well of empathy, and her signature desire to understand "the thing behind the thing," Corrigan swings in this insightful book between meditations on life to profound observations on love and loss.

 'Can't Help Myself: Lessons and Confessions From a Modern Advice Columnist' by Meredith Goldstein

-Boston Globe advice columnist and Love Letters podcast host Meredith Goldstein takes on the relationship problems of thousands of dedicated readers.
+and Boston Globe advice columnist Love Letters podcast host Meredith Goldstein takes on the relationship problems of thousands of dedicated readers.
 In her column, she has it all figured out, but in her real life she is a lot less certain.
 Whether it's her own reservations about marriage and family, or the evolution of her friendships as her friends start to have their own families, Meredith finds herself looking for insight, just like her readers.
 As she searches for responses to their concerns, she's surprised to discover answers to her own.
+Click here to buy.

 'Everything I Know About Love' by Dolly Alderton

 When it comes to the trials and triumphs of becoming a grown up, journalist and former

 Sunday Times dating columnist Dolly Alderton has seen it all.
 In her memoir, she recounts falling in love, wrestling with self-sabotage, finding a job, getting drunk, getting dumped, and finding that that your friends are always there at the end of every messy night out.
 It's a book about bad dates, good friends and — above all else — about recognizing that you are enough.
 Click here to buy.